 Strategic Alimony & Maintenance Attorney Representing Menomonee Falls Family Law Clients

 In some divorce cases, alimony (also referred to as maintenance or spousal support) will be awarded to one spouse or the other to ensure they are not left financially destitute once the divorce is finalized.
-A request for alimony must be made during the divorce proceedings, so we urge you to contact the Law Firm of John F. Zeckel, S.C. as soon as possible if you would like to petition for support.
+A request for alimony must be made during the divorce proceedings, so we urge you to contact The Law Office of John F. Zeckel, S.C. as soon as possible if you would like to petition for support.

 Types of Maintenance/Alimony

 - Temporary Maintenance/Alimony — Payments made by the financially secure spouse to the spouse in need if the divorce causes financial hardship.
 These are ongoing payments made while the couple is separated or in the process of finalizing their divorce.
 Temporary maintenance may include payments for daily expenses and may continue until the spouse can recover financially, or until the court determines a permanent maintenance award.